-You, like many of our Bedroam guests may ask “how did you come with the idea?”
-Strangely enough, the idea was borne after a motorbike racing crash which I had in 2011; it was either having too much time to think whilst in my hospital bed, or concussion!
+Strangely enough, the idea was borne after a motorbike racing crash I had in 2011.
+It was either having too much time to think whilst in my hospital bed, or the concussion!

-I have always been around bikes; my cousins, uncles and grandfathers were all keen motorbike enthusiasts.
-I started at the age of 7 riding around on a mini quad bike.
-Soon there was a small gang of friends and we would spend hours making jumps and laying out new tracks.
+I have always been around bikes, my cousins, uncles and grandfathers were all keen motorbike enthusiasts.
+I started at the age of seven riding around on a mini quad bike.
+Soon there was a small gang of friends spending hours making jumps and laying out new tracks.
 Practising Motocross with my friends dominated most of my teenage years.
-However, I did not start competing until I was older as my parents were against the idea at the time due to my age.
+However, I did not start competing until I was older as my parents were against the idea at the time.
 My first competition was on a trials bike which gave me a good understanding of balance and control.
 I managed to work my way through the groups and had plenty of success at a decent level.
 After nearly a decade of Motocross, I switched to Supermoto competing in several different events in Latvia and Belgium and tried my hand at circuit racing too.

-I still don’t remember exactly which magazine it was, but a friend had brought several caravanning/motorhome magazines into the hospital as a bit of a joke.
+I don’t remember which magazine it was, but a friend had brought several caravan and motorhome magazines into the hospital as a bit of a joke.
 It was enough to get my mind focused on something other than my lack of morphine which was being reduced daily after my operation!

 After years of sleeping in my van whilst on motorbike tours, the idea hit me to convert an old bus into something that would provide comfortable accommodation for both myself and my racing mates.
-The ideas soon spiralled, and before I knew it, I’d bought a double decker coach off eBay!
+The ideas soon spiralled, and before I knew it, I’d bought a double decker bus on eBay!

-Bedroam was formally used by a motorbike racing team.
-Unfortunately, the guys had not used the vehicle for a season and things were not in great shape.
-On a different day I probably would not have bought it, but I had a blind sense that nothing was going to stop me.
-With a very worried girlfriend, a battery which would not hold charge, a clutch which was nearly unusable plus an unhealthy amount of blue smoke, I began the long road home putting on a reassuring calm voice “this will be fine” knowing things were going to be a struggle.
+The bus was owned by a motorbike racing team, it had not been used for a season and things were not in great shape.
+On a different day I might not have bought it, but nothing was going to stop me now.
+With a very worried girlfriend, a battery which would not hold charge, a clutch which was nearly unusable plus an unhealthy amount of blue smoke, I began the long road home putting on a reassuring calm voice “we’ll be fine” knowing things were going to be a struggle.

-After navigating around the M25 in busy traffic and filling up with fuel and not daring to stop the engine, I was starting to get more confident not using the clutch.
-This still meant nothing to my girlfriend Aimee who looked as white as a sheet and struggled to say much throughout the seven-hour journey.
+After navigating around the M25 in busy traffic, filling up with fuel and not daring to stop the engine, I was starting to get more confident not using the clutch.
+This still meant nothing to my girlfriend Aimee who looked as white as a sheet and struggled to speak throughout the seven-hour journey.
 We did finally make it home in one piece with no incidents.
 I will never forget the relief we both felt.

 The next few months saw the slow strip back of everything the previous owners had done to the bus.
-Unfortunately, we had to keep going and going until we were left with just a frame and the engine.
-Taking all the windows out was the most challenging; knowing that finding replacements would be time consuming and expensive.
+Unfortunately, we had to keep going until we were left with just a frame and the engine.
+Taking all the windows out was the most challenging, knowing that finding replacements would be time consuming and expensive.

 I called upon a small group of talented family and friends to go from design to prototype to final build.

-It was my girlfriend that suggested going on Amazing Spaces after watching an episode one evening.
+It was my girlfriend that suggested going on George Clarke’s Amazing Spaces after watching an episode one evening.
 We sent an email and after a few months hearing nothing, the phone finally rang!